-A reporter for more than 30 years, Carolyn Lange covers regional news with the West Central Tribune.
+A reporter for 35 years, Carolyn Lange covers regional news with the West Central Tribune.

-> - Member for
+- Member for

-> - 5 years 5 months
+- 5 years 5 months

 Bob Newhart's accomplishments: Bob Newhart has been a fixture in comedy for nearly half a century.

 WILLMAR -- Conditional use permits were approved Monday for two gravel pits in Lake Andrew Township.
 The action was taken by the Kandiyohi County Planning Commission.
 The Kandiyohi County Board of Commissioners will take final action on the permits at its meeting on May 16.
 Environmental assessment worksheets had been prepared for both gravel pits.
 Earlier this month the Kandiyohi County Commissioners agreed the environmental review adequately showed the mining operations would not cause environmental harm and said a more in-depth environmental impact statement was not necessary.
 Vreeman